Restoration of historic temple in Hue

 July next year, tourists traveling to Hue will have the opportunity to contemplate the architectural beauty of Ta Tung Tu (Left Temple), a building in Nguyen Dynasty Emperor Minh Mang’s royal which is undergoing a long and extensive restoration process starting this August.

-This project has begun on August 11, 2011 and is estimated to take nearly one year with a total of 7.2 billion VND (roughly US$346,000) to complete.
-According to the Hue Relic Preservation Center, funding of the project will be provided by the World Monuments Fund (US$46,000) and the center’s annual budget for restoration.
+This restoration project commenced on August 11, 2023, and is estimated to take approximately two years, with a total budget of 9 billion VND (roughly US$380,000) allocated for its completion.
+According to the Hue Relic Preservation Center, funding for the project is supported by the World Monuments Fund (US$60,000) along with the center’s annual budget designated for restoration efforts.

 Comments (0)